 Net Neutrality in the United States is about to disappear as the FCC seeks to roll back rules governing ISPs from 2015.
-Today, we are participating in the Internet-wide Day of Action alongside Amazon, Netflix, Github, and many others to counter this decision.

 UPDATE June 11th: In December 2017, the FCC voted to approve Ajit Pai’s new order repealing Obama-era net neutrality rules.
 The order took effect June 11, officially ending net neutrality in the United States.
 However, many lawmakers, civil rights lawyers, and activists have vowed to continue fighting to preserve net neutrality by other means, including state-level legislation.
 Read below for background on net neutrality and why we believe it is vital to preserve the equal nature of the Internet.